Ed Yost: Aviator

 In October 1955, Yost developed and flew the first prototype of the modern hot-air balloon in a tethered flight.
 The envelope was plastic film, and heat was provided by burning kerosene.
 This prototype flight uncovered conceptual flaws that Yost worked to overcome.

 Raven Industries pioneered hot air balloons manufacturing.
 Raven was founded in 1956 by Paul Edward Yost, J. R. Smith, Joseph Kaliszewski, and Dwayne Thon, while working in the General Mills scientific balloon program.
 Headquartered in Sioux Falls, SD; Raven was contracted by the US Navy's Office of Naval Research (ONR) to create a reusable, lightweight balloon that would carry a pilot to 10,000 feet and fly for three hours.
 Yost made the first tethered flight in October 1955.
 The envelope was plastic film used in gas balloons and heat from plumber’s pots burning kerosene.
 Yost remained aloft for 25 minutes and traveled three miles from the takeoff point.

-On October 22, 1960, Yost made the first-ever free flight of a modern hot-air balloon from Bruning, Nebraska.
+On October 22, 1960, Yost lifted off from Bruning, Nebraska, on the first-ever free flight of a modern hot-air balloon.
 His balloon flew untethered for 1 hour and 35 minutes with the aid of heat generated by a propane burner.
 The balloon's 40 ft-diameter envelope was sewn from heat-resistant fabric especially selected by Yost for the purpose.
 In November 1960, Yost made a second flight with an improved balloon from the famed Stratobowl, near Rapid City, South Dakota.

 Raven Industries sold their first civilian hot air balloon in November 1961, launching a new sport in the process.
 The Raven Vulcoon balloon, model S50A, with a basket constructed of aluminum tubing and fiberglass panels was the first hot air balloon to receive an airworthiness certificate from the Federal Aviation Administration.
 Registration number N1960R was manufactured in May 1972 and first flown on June 11 of that year.
 Its balloon envelope had a capacity of 56,500 cubic feet, an empty weight of 325 pounds, and a maximum gross lifting capacity of 1400 pounds.
 For its entire career, the balloon was owned and operated by the Tewksbury Balloon Club, Fairmont, New Jersey.